Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review: Discussion

-Studies frequently had an unclear risk of bias within the participants (29/36) and predictors (18/36) domains of PROBAST, with published work rarely reporting information about patient recruitment and inclusion, especially when using open-access datasets.
-Only two papers were found to be at low risk of bias for participants, with these including clear and reasonable patient recruitment strategies and selection criteria, which can be seen as positive examples for other researchers \cite{Laury2021, Paijens2021}.
+Studies frequently had an unclear risk of bias within the participants and predictors domains of PROBAST due to incomplete reporting.
+Frequently missing information included where the patients were recruited, how many patients were included, how many samples/images were used, whether any patients/images were excluded, and the methods by which tissue was processed and digitized.
+Reporting was often poor regarding open-access datasets.
+Only three papers were found to be at low risk of bias for participants, with these including clear and reasonable patient recruitment strategies and selection criteria, which can be seen as positive examples for other researchers \cite{Laury2021, Paijens2021, Yokomizo2022}.
 Information about the predictors (histopathology images and features derived thereof) was generally better reported, but still often missed key details which meant that it was unclear whether all tissue samples were processed similarly to avoid risks of bias from visual heterogeneity.
+It was found that when patient characteristics were reported, they often showed a high risk of bias.
+Many studies included very small quantities of patients with specific differences from the majority (e.g. less than 20 patients with a different cancer subtype to the majority), causing a risk of spurious correlations and results which are not generalisable to the wider population.